charan96/chipotle/README.md

 2. How do I run the application on my local machine?

    If you would like to run the entire application on the local machine including the database and event management components, the local-dev branch of this application should be cloned from GitHub.
-The Docker Image needed to get application running is located at: <DockerHub location>. <Step by step details for running>
+All the files needed to run the application locally are located in the run/ directory.
+The run/ directory contains the following:
+   - **Dockerfile** - used for building the image containing all the tools necessary to run the application.
+   - **docker-compose.yml** - used to setup the volumes and network settings needed to run the application.
+   - **app/** - this directory contains the JAR file of the application (the JAR needs to be named `chipotle.jar`).
+   - **chipotle_db/** - this directory contains the mongodump with some sample data.
+   - **entryscript.sh** - the script that will be executed at ENTRYPOINT of the Dockerfile.
+   - **jar-build.sh** - builds the jar file of the application and places it into the app/ directory.

+   Steps to run the application:
+   1. cd into run/ directory
+   2. run **./jar-build.sh** -- creates the JAR file and places it in app/ as `chipotle.jar`
+   3. run **docker-compose up** -- builds the Docker image on the first run; subsequent runs use the built image to run the application.
+   4. **hit Ctrl-C** and run **docker-compose down --rmi all** -- stops the container from running and removes all containers and images.

+   Alternatively, a pre-built image is located on DockerHub at `ramcharans/chipotle:local-dev`.
+However, this image may not be the most updated version and may lead to errors.
+The steps previously outlined is the recommended way to run the application.

    If you would like to run only the application on the location but use the remaining components (DB + Events) from AWS, then please follow the following steps: <the URL of the running application>

 3. Which Java version should be used?

    At least Java 8 should be used since Java 8 specific features are used throughout the application.
 Later versions of Java may work but we leave it to the user to figure out if any problems arise.
 Versions of other tools/frameworks are located in the pom.xml file.